-This is not the earliest PRINT in which a comet was depicted.
-In 1481 and 1487 a comet was depicted in different editions of Fasciculus Temporum, a chronicle by Werner Rolevinck.
+As far as I know this is the earliest PRINT in which a comet was depicted.
 At least until now I have not found earlier prints which contain a printed graphical representation of a comet.
 There exist earlier printed treatises on comets but without images.
 If you know of earlier ones, please let me know.
-1450 is usually the year which is seen as the start of the modern book printing by Johannes Gutenberg.
+1450 is usually the year which is seen as the date of the modern book printing by Johannes Gutenberg.

 A very good reading on the subject of comets in the Chronicle is given in a paper by R. J. M. Olson and J. M. Pasachoff.

 Size of the comet image 6 cm x 8 cm, the whole leave has folio size, i.e. ca. 41 cm x 30 cm.